meta-llama/llama-recipes/llama-demo-apps/README.md

 # Llama2 Demo Apps

+This folder contains a series of Llama2-powered apps:
+* Quickstart Llama deployments and basic interactions with Llama
+1. Llama on your Mac and ask Llama general questions
+2. Llama on Google Colab
+3. Llama on Cloud and ask Llama questions about unstructured data in a PDF

+* Specialized Llama use cases:
+1. Ask Llama to summarize a video content
+2. Ask Llama questions about structured data in a DB
+3. Ask Llama questions about live data on the web

-This folder showcases Llama2-powered demo apps.
-If you need a general understanding of GenAI, Llama2, prompt engineering and RAG, be sure to first check the [Getting to know Llama 2 notebook](https://github.com/facebookresearch/llama-recipes/blob/main/examples/Getting_to_know_Llama.ipynb) and its Meta Connect video [here](https://www.facebook.com/watch/?v=662153709222699).
+If you need a general understanding of GenAI, Llama2, prompt engineering and RAG (Retrieval Augmented Generation), be sure to first check the [Getting to know Llama 2 notebook](https://github.com/facebookresearch/llama-recipes/blob/main/examples/Getting_to_know_Llama.ipynb) and its Meta Connect video [here](https://www.facebook.com/watch/?v=662153709222699).

 We start with three quickstart demos showing how to run Llama2 locally on a Mac, remotely in the cloud, and on a Google Colab to ask Llama2 general questions or questions about unstructured data not trained for the model.